 - Drug Free Coalitions

-Philadelphia’s Office of Mental Health (OMH) provides mental health services for adults and children requiring medical, social, and educational services.
+Philadelphia’s Division of Behavioral Health provides mental health services for adults and children requiring medical, social, and educational services.
 The office provides these services through an extensive network of contracted provider agencies located throughout Philadelphia.
 This network of services includes:

 Office of the Chief Digital Officer (OCDO)

 The Office of the Chief Information Officer is responsible for department-wide coordination of data management and information technology activities.
 It provides data integration, management, architecture and governance on behalf of the department as well as application development and information technology support for multiple divisions.

 Learn more about the Office of the CIO

 Division of the Chief Medical Officer (OCMO)

 Division of Planning and Innovation

-The Strategic Planning and Innovation Division develops and implements strategies to advance the transformation of Philadelphia’s behavioral health system to a recovery-oriented system of care using a Public Health strategies.
+The Division of Planning and Innovation develops and implements strategies to advance the transformation of Philadelphia’s behavioral health system to a recovery-oriented system of care using a Public Health strategies.